 - Creation of Pipelines on Jenkins for passing the full cycle: source code updating, building, installation, and testing.
 Parallel processing of builds.

 - Installation and configuration of Jenkins and the necessary environment for building and running the application.

 - The tested web application was deployed on several servers, some of the application services were represented by separate servers with their own specific settings.
 One of the customer’s requirements was the possibility of quick installation of the application on the client servers.

-- A distributed development team (English and Russian speaking), whose members were located in different time zones (the maximum time difference was 11 hours).
+- A distributed development team, whose members were located in different time zones (the maximum time difference was 11 hours).

 - The project work was divided into two phases.
 There was a break of about 4 years between the active phases.
 In the second phase, it was decided to replace some of the approaches and tools in order to unify them for all customer’s projects.